The Broken Road, part 11

 "Yeah, me too," Elena added.

 "I have no problem with Julie.
-We haven't talked much, obviously, but I'm
+We haven't talked much,

 not mad at her.
 Not anymore," Felicity said.